RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 {: .notice--info}

 [Continue to WiiLink](wiilink)<br>
-WiiLink lets you use the Japanese-exclusive channels Wii Room and Digicam Print Channel.
+WiiLink lets you use the Japanese-exclusive channels known as Wii no Ma and Digicam Print Channel.
 This is optional to install.
 {: .notice--info}

 If you get error 107245, then you have failed to patch your IOS correctly.